Fiore de’ Liberi’s Fior di Battaglia

 Single Page Size: 8.1″ wide, 11″ tall (206 mm x 279 mm)

-Binding: hidden wiro spine with wraparound cover, lays flat
+Binding: wire spine with wraparound cover, or hand-stitched leather hardcover

 Printing: High-resolution digital offset on uncoated text-weight paper